By Jodi Mailander Farrell

 St. Petersburg has two urban walking trails that are African American heritage trails through more than a dozen downtown city blocks.
 Both trails begin at the Woodson Museum.
 Find maps and details on the city’s parks and recreation website.
 In Tallahassee, the John G. Riley Center & Museum provides guides for tours of the city’s black landmarks, including the Riley House Museum, the Historic Frenchtown Community, Old Lincoln High School and Florida A&M University.
-In Tampa, Candy Lowe’s Black Business Bus Tour periodically hosts tours to black-owned businesses throughout the city.
 The Green Book of Tampa Bay is a mobile travel guide that features African-American cultural sites, black artists and black-owned businesses.

 Where to explore art